Diagnosticos da America

 Diagnósticos da América S.A.
 (DASA) is a Brazil-based clinical diagnostics company.
 It also operates a food testing unit, advertising, publishing, human resources services, and research entities.

+History

 Founded in 1961, the company originally known as Laboratório Clínico Delboni Auriemo is headquartered in Barueri, Greater São Paulo and it is owned by the Brazilian billionaire family Bueno.

+In 2021, DASA acquired the oncology service provider GEM (Assistência Médica Especializada) for approximately R$ 750 million, expanding its cancer care operations in the Brazilian states of Bahia, Sergipe, and Rio Grande do Norte.